mkinful/CS330/README.md

 All of this aligns perfectly with my pursuit of a deeper understanding in becoming a better project manager.
 Courses like this one make me understand the difficulties engineers face and let me make informed decisions.
 The example I have shown here is where I can contribute to discussions on visualization tools, because of this knowledge.

 It effectively highlights all the valuable skills and strategies learned from this project in the CS-330 class.

+My approach to software design emphasizes constant iteration and adaptation.
+I start with initial ideas, like algorithms or requirements, and then test them rigorously to ensure they align with the project's goals.
+This allows me to continuously adjust my design, keeping it on track.
+Additionally, I prioritize balancing realism with project needs, effectively meeting specific requirements while maintaining the desired level of detail.

+This project on 3D graphics significantly enhanced my development skills.
+I transitioned from using pre-built OpenGL applications to directly coding within the library itself.
+This demonstrates a deeper understanding of how OpenGL works  under the hood.
+Moreover, the project solidified my preference for iterative development with milestones.
+This approach allows for focused development, easier debugging, and ensures each component functions properly before integration.
+These valuable learnings will undoubtedly benefit me in future endeavors.